 The drivers of change will have varying levels of impacts on landscape and character and will continue to present challenges for the future.
-Key impacts may include:

-- loss of landscape and amenity values due to an increased visual prominence of the built environment and infrastructure - · changes to the extent of low-lying coastal and open space landscapes - changes to the character of natural and rural areas and communities due to increased use by residents and visitors - loss of Regional and Sub-regional Inter-urban Breaks.
+- loss of landscape and amenity values due to an increased visual prominence of the built environment and infrastructure - loss of dark skies and associated environmental and social values and cultural connections due to light pollution - changes to the extent of low-lying coastal and open space landscapes - changes to the character of natural and rural areas and communities due to increased use by residents and visitors - loss of Regional and Sub-regional Inter-urban Breaks.